 References: What do past clients have to say about the agent’s services?

 Service plan: How does this agent plan to meet your needs of buying a house?

 Personality: Is the agent’s personality intimidating or one you feel comfortable with?

 The agent’s network: Because many people are involved in your process of purchasing a house, it’s good to know what people your REALTOR® recommends, and why.

-2. The State of Louisiana requires all real estate agents to go over a disclosure with prospective clients early in the relationship.
+2. States require all real estate agents to go over a disclosure with prospective clients early in the relationship.
 This disclosure,“Agency Relationships in Real Estate Transactions”, must be reviewed and signed by the prospect PRIOR to signing a representation contract with the REALTOR®.
 This disclosure does NOT legally bind you to work with any agent.
 It only gives you information.

 3. Ask your REALTOR® for a recommendation of a mortgage officer if you do not already have one.
 Before house shopping it is good to determine your price range so you are not shopping for more expensive homes than you can afford.
 The mortgage officer should give you a good faith estimate of the costs for the loan that best fits your needs and a pre-approval or pre-qualification letter for use in making an offer on a house.

 4. Sign a buyer representation contract with your REALTOR®.